1,2-Dibromoethane: Preparation and use

 Historically, 1,2-dibromoethane was used as a component in anti-knock additives in leaded fuels.
 It reacts with lead residues to generate volatile lead bromides, thereby preventing fouling of the engine with lead deposits.

 Pesticide

 It has been used as a pesticide in soil and on various crops.
 The applications were initiated after the forced retirement of 1,2-dibromo-3-chloropropane (DBCP).
-Most of these uses have been stopped in the U.S. It continues to be used as a fumigant for treatment of logs for termites and beetles, for control of moths in beehives.
+Most of these uses have been stopped in the U.S. It continues to be used as a fumigant for treatment of logs for termites and beetles, and for control of moths in beehives.

 Reagent

 1,2-Dibromoethane has wider applications in the preparation of other organic compounds including those carrying modified diazocine rings and vinyl bromide that is a precursor to some fire retardants.

-In organic synthesis, 1,2-dibromoethane is used as a source of bromine to brominate carbanions and to activate magnesium for certain Grignard reagents.
-In the latter process, 1,2-dibromoethane reacts with magnesium, producing ethene and magnesium bromide, and exposes a freshly etched portion of magnesium to the substrate.
+In organic synthesis, 1,2-dibromoethane is used to brominate carbanions and to activate magnesium for certain Grignard reagents.
+In the latter process, 1,2-dibromoethane reacts with magnesium, producing ethylene and magnesium bromide, which are innocuous, exposing a more active portion of the magnesium particle to the substrate.